Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

 A gain graph can be used to represent a larger symmetric simple graph by using only one vertex for each vertex orbit and one edge for each edge orbit.
-From a $\Gamma$-symmetric graph $\G$, we can construct its \emph{quotient $\Gamma$-gain graph} $(G,m)$ as follows.
-Choose any set of vertex orbit representatives $V=\{v_1,...,v_n\}$.
-Each edge in $\G$ takes the form $\{\gamma_iv_i,\gamma_jv_j\}$ for some $v_i,v_j\in V$ and $\gamma_i,\gamma_j\in\Gamma$.
-For each such edge orbit, add the edge $(v_i,v_j;{\gamma_i}^{-1}\gamma_j)$ to the gain graph.
-In this construction, the choice of orientation for each gained edge is unimportant, as it is equivalent to choose the opposite orientation and then assign the inverse gain to that edge.
+From a $\Gamma$-symmetric graph $\G$, we can construct its \emph{quotient $\Gamma$-gain graph} $(G,m)$, as follows.
+Choose any set of vertex orbit representatives to form $V(G)=\{v_1,...,v_n\}$.
+Each edge in $\G$ takes the form $\{\gamma_iv_i,\gamma_jv_j\}$ for some $v_i,v_j\in V(G)$ and $\gamma_i,\gamma_j\in\Gamma$.
+For each such edge, represent the corresponding edge orbit by adding $(v_i,v_j;{\gamma_i}^{-1}\gamma_j)$ to the gain graph.
+In this construction, the choice of orientation for each gained edge is unimportant, as two gain graphs can be regarded as equivalent if one can be obtained from the other by reversing edge orientations and replacing associated gains with their inverses.